venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 - Pour water from the 12-liter jug into the 6-liter jug until it is full.
 This time, you will only need to pour 1 liter of water, as there are already 5 liters in the 6-liter jug.
 - You now have 6 liters of water in the 12-liter jug.

+`Chain of Thought` prompting encourages the LLM to explain its reasoning.

 ![](https://www.promptingguide.ai/_next/image?url=%2F_next%2Fstatic%2Fmedia%2Fape-zero-shot-cot.75c0f75c.png&w=1920&q=75)